fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 }
 ```

+<small>Hint click the "Run" button on the code snippets to execute the code.</small>

+### Dynamic types

-You don't need to specify types in Dart.
+You required to specify types in Dart.
-But the compiler can't type check if you don't specify types.
+If you don't and the compiler can't work out a specific type, then the type is
+inferred to be `dynamic`, meaning any value can be assigned to it.

+It might seem tempting to leave out the types because it requires less typing.
+However, it is a bad idea since you will end up with errors at runtime that the
+compiler could otherwise have caught for you.

+To better illustrate, here are some examples.

-This will give you an error when you run the code, because you can't divide a
+The following code will give you an error when you run the code because you
-number by a string.
+can't divide a number by a string.

 ```run-dartpad:theme-dark:mode-dart:width-100%:height-200px
 divide(a, b) {